spacejack/io-ts-helpers/readme.md

 I have been exploring [io-ts](https://github.com/gcanti/io-ts) for a little while now, as a solution for validation and other run-time type checks.
 I've made a few observations along the way and some patterns are emerging from my use of it so far.

+I shared some of these ideas with [@gcanti](https://github.com/gcanti) and he made some suggestions and improvements which I've included below.

+## Branding Primitives

 io-ts comes with a set of built-in primitive types as you'd expect: numbers, strings, booleans, etc. To validate a number type, you can use:

 ```typescript